Introduction

 In case of a live attenuated vaccine, a plan to assess vaccine shedding is prepared.

 Neonate/infant vaccine: Develop a plan to assess safety in HIV exposed, as well as unexposed neonates and infants.
 For a neonatal BCG-replacement vaccine candidate, plan to evaluate safety in comparison to BCG in HIV exposed neonates.
+Similarly, an infant booster vaccine should be tested in comparison to a BCG prime alone.

-The review of all cumulative reactogenicity and safety data across the different studies (Phases 1 and 2a, pre-proof of concept study whenever carried out) should indicate that the vaccine formulation, dose and vaccination schedule selected for Phase 2b study has an acceptable safety profile in terms of nature, severity and duration of adverse events.
+The review of all cumulative reactogenicity and safety data across the different studies (Phases 1 and 2a) should indicate that the vaccine formulation, dose and vaccination schedule selected for Phase 2b study have an acceptable safety profile in terms of nature, severity and duration of adverse events.
+There should be no evidence of a clinically significant safety signal.
+If the immunisation schedule consists of 2 or 3 vaccine administrations, there should be no evidence of an unacceptable dose-related increase in reactogenicity.

 At stage G, the review of Phase 2b data should confirm the profile of common reactions in terms of nature, severity and duration and indicate that there are no unexpected, less common (frequency of 0.1% to 1%) adverse events.
 Altogether, experience from all studies should indicate an acceptable safety profile in the target population.
 The active monitoring of adverse events during Phase 3 may be modified in case of occurrence of any unexpected event during the Phase 2b trial.